vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 > **IMPORTANT**: DMARC does not directly block or allow mail, it depends on how the receiving server is configured to handle messages that fail DMARC (SPF and/or DKIM alignment validation).

 ### Implementation of DMARC
-Before enforcing a DMARC policy, it’s important to understand how often DMARC checks might fail for your domain.
+Before enforcing a DMARC policy, it is important to understand how often DMARC checks might fail for your domain.
 Jumping straight to a reject policy without visibility can cause legitimate email to be blocked.

 You should start by monitoring DMARC failures.
 This can be done in two ways:

-1. Manually reviewing DMARC `RUA` reports to identify which email providers are passing or failing DMARC.
-However, for high-volume domains, this can be overwhelming and difficult to manage.
+1. Manually reviewing DMARC `RUA` reports to identify which sending servers are passing or failing DMARC.
+However, this can be overwhelming and difficult to manage.

 RUA report example in `.xml`:

 ![IMAGE](/images/spf-dkim-dmarc-explanation/dmarc-xml.png)

 2. Using DMARC monitoring tools allows you to convert `RUA` reports into clear visual dashboards, providing more actionable insights than raw IP address data alone.
-Most tools can associate sending IP addresses with known email providers, such as Microsoft 365 or Salesforce.
+Most tools can associate sending servers (IP addresses) with known email providers, such as Microsoft 365 or Salesforce.

 > DMARC monitoring tools I have experience with:
 > - [Valimail](https://www.valimail.com/blog/office-365-free-dmarc-monitoring/) ([free for Microsoft 365 users](https://www.valimail.com/sign-up-ms-blog/) with an Exchange Online plan).
 SSO with Microsoft Entra ID available.